-In VMM 2019, Microsoft introduced a new feature that helps preventing Cluster Shared Volumes (CSV) from becoming full due to expanding VHD placed on the CSV.
-You can now set threshold so that you will receive a warning while VHD placement, if the placement causes the CSV free storage space to fall below the threshold.
+In VMM 2019, Microsoft introduced a new feature that helps prevent Cluster Shared Volumes (CSV) from becoming full due to expanding VHD placed on the CSV.
+You can now set the threshold so that you will receive a warning while VHD placement if the placement causes the CSV free storage space to fall below the threshold.
 You can also choose to automatically migrate the VHDs when the free storage space in CSV falls below the threshold.
 To use Dynamic Optimization (DO) for storage, the cluster should have more than one CSV.

-You can set the Dynamic Optimization (DO) at host group level.
-If you want to use the settings from parent host group, then check the box Use dynamic optimization settings from the parent host group.
+You can set the Dynamic Optimization (DO) at the host group level.
+If you want to use the settings from the parent host group, then check the box Use dynamic optimization settings from the parent host group.

 You can also select Automatically migrate virtual hard disks to balance load value in minutes.
 By selecting the frequency, you will be setting the time interval at which the storage Dynamic Optimization will run.
 The frequency number for Compute and storage will have to be the same value in minutes (i.e. 30 minutes).

 To set CSV Free space threshold and receive a warning during placement or auto VHD migration between CSVs in a cluster, you must enter a value in the Disk Space, threshold setting.
 This value can be represented in either GB or % of CSV allocated storage space.
 The representation can be set in the Host group Properties > Host Reserves page.
-By selecting the unit in the drop down.
+By selecting the unit in the drop-down.
 Once this is changed to either % or GB, the same will reflect in the Dynamic Optimization page.

-You can also run the storage Dynamic Optimization manually by Right-Click on the cluster name and choose > Optimize Disk Space.
+You can also run the storage Dynamic Optimization manually by Right-Click on the cluster name and choosing> Optimize Disk Space.
 The operation will return a list of all VHDs that will be migrated to other CSVs in the cluster if any of the CSVs had free storage below the threshold.

 To check the storage health status, open VMM Console and go to Fabric > Storage > Classification and Pools.
-The column “Health Status” provides the status of pool, LUN and Physical disks.
+The column “Health Status” provides the status of pool, LUN, and Physical disks.

 In the earlier versions of VMM, a new disc on a VM would be placed by default on the same CSV as the earlier VHDs were associated with the VM.
 So you could not choose a different CSV / folder, in case of issues related to CSV storage getting full.
 With VMM 2019, you can now choose any location for placement of new disc, giving you more flexibility to deploy new discs based on the storage availability of CSVs.

-To add a new disk to the VM, from VMM console, go to Properties > Hardware Configuration > New Disk.
+To add a new disk to the VM, from the VMM console, go to Properties > Hardware Configuration > New Disk.
 You will see now a Browse button for Virtual hard disk path.